Mode8fx/FighterSort/README.md

 - Handle extra slots above c07
 - Fix normally-incompatible swaps (e.g. putting a female Inkling mod on a male Inkling slot) by copying the necessary model files from an ArcExplorer export
 - (Re)generate config.json for each mod
+- Automatically convert all-slot effects into one-slot
-- Edit msg_name.xmsbt to add a custom name and/or Boxing Ring title for each mod
+- Generate msg_name.xmsbt to add a custom name and/or Boxing Ring title for each mod
-- Edit ui_chara_db.prcxml to change the character's number of slots
+- Edit ui_chara_db.prcxml to change each character's number of slots
 - Handle almost all characters

 ### What It Can't Do (for now)